PoliticalGraveyard.com

 Wharton, Charles E. — Socialist.
 Candidate for U.S. Representative from Ohio 8th District, 1908.
 Burial location unknown.

 Wharton, Charles E. — of Kenton, Hardin County, Ohio.
 Candidate in Democratic primary for U.S. Senator from Ohio, 1926, 1928; candidate in Republican primary for U.S. Representative from Ohio at-large, 1938.
-Presumed deceased.
 Burial location unknown.

 Wharton, Clifton Reginald, Sr. (1899-1990) — also known as Clifton R. Wharton — of Boston, Suffolk County, Mass.; California.
 Born in Baltimore, Md., May 11, 1899.
-Lawyer; Foreign Service officer; U.S. Vice Consul in Monrovia, 1927-29; U.S. Consul in Las Palmas, 1932-38; Ponta Delgada, 1945-47; U.S. Minister to Romania, 1958-60; U.S. Ambassador to Norway, 1961-64.
+Lawyer; Foreign Service officer; U.S. Vice Consul in Monrovia, as of 1927-29; U.S. Consul in Las Palmas, as of 1932-38; Ponta Delgada, 1945-47; U.S. Minister to Romania, 1958-60; U.S. Ambassador to Norway, 1961-64.
 African ancestry.
 Died in Phoenix, Maricopa County, Ariz., April 25, 1990 (age 90 years, 349 days).
 Burial location unknown.

 Wharton, D. D. — of Dover, Kent County, Del.
 Republican.
 Alternate delegate to Republican National Convention from Delaware, 1944.
-Still living as of 1944.
+Presumed deceased.
+Burial location unknown.

 Wharton, Ernest See James Ernest Wharton